Xenophobia and discrimination in Turkey: Against Africans

+Intra-Turkish discrimination

 In Turkey, one common habit is to assume one's ethnicity from the place of origin, often based on an inaccurate perception of the demographics of a specific area.
 Likewise, ethnic Turks who come from eastern parts of the country can be discriminated against based on the assumption that they are Kurds, even though they are not.
 Many Syrian Turkmen who took refuge in the country face racism as other Syrian refugees.

 Discrimination against Turks whom are of religious sects besides the Sunni majority such as Alevis, Shias and other non-Sunni Turks is also widely reported.
 Turkish scholars have also illustrated the sub-cultural prejudices against other Turks.
 They have argued the so-called White Turks hold racist-like intent towards the so-called Black Turks because of sub-cultural differences.
 Throughout the Turkish Republic’s history, Kemalist Turks have systematically marginalized non-Kemalist Turks through a range of state policies and social practices.
 Kemalist Turk enforcement of laïcité included a headscarf ban in universities, public-sector employment, and parliament until 2013, ostracizing devout Turkish Muslim women from education and the professional sphere.